 have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific

 and medical literature becomes available.

 Temporomandibular joint dysfunction (TMJ), also known as TMD, craniomandibular jaw disorder (CMJ) or craniomandibular disorder (CMD), refers to a group of conditions associated with pain and dysfunction of the masticatory system.
 Symptoms attributed to TMJ dysfunction are varied and include, but not limited to: clicking sounds in the jaw, headaches, closing or locking of the jaw due to muscle spasm (trismus) or displaced disc, pain in the ears, neck, arms and spine, tinnitus, and bruxism (clenching or grinding of teeth).

+There is no widely accepted, standard test now available to correctly diagnose TMJ disorders.
+Because the exact causes and symptoms are not clear, identifying these disorders can be difficult and confusing.
 The diagnosis of TMJ is largely based upon the symptoms of pain and biologic variables, (e.g. joint sounds, variations from ideal disc position, clicking).
 These conditions may also be found in large segments of the general populations without evidence of impairment of dysfunction that require treatment.

 American Association for Dental Research: A policy statement, revised in 2010